finnhartshorn/apiai_webhook/README.md

 # apiai_webhook

-A very simply flask webhook.
-Just logs the request and replies with a static success message.
+A very simple flask webhook.
+Does not interact with steelconnect rest api yet.

-Hosted on heroku at https://apiai-webhook-test.herokuapp.com/
+Hosted on Google Cloud Platform App Engine at https://steelconnect-api-ai.appspot.com/